alexdmiller/shape-mapper/docs/how-to-multiple-projectors.md

     mappedShape = mapper.addShape("box", myShape, 2);
     ```

-    This alternate way of initializing your shape has two important differences:
+    This alternate way of initializing the library has two important differences:

-    1. The third parameter of `addShape()` specifies the number of mappings you would like to initialize, which corresponds to the number of projectors you have.
+    1. The third parameter of `addShape()` specifies the number of mappings to create, which corresponds to the number of projectors you have.
     2.  `addShape()` returns a `MappedShape`, which you can store for use in your `draw()` function.

 4. Now modify the draw function with this code: